Red Shoes and the Seven Dwarfs

 Red Shoes and the Seven Dwarfs, known in Korean as simply Red Shoes, is a 2019 English-language South Korean animated fantasy film produced by Locus Corporation.
-It is based on the 1812 German-language fairy tale "Snow White" by the Brothers Grimm, and its name is derived from the 1845 Danish fairy tale The Red Shoes by Hans Christian Andersen.
+It is based on the 1812 German-language fairy tale "Snow White" by the Brothers Grimm, and its name is derived from the 1845 Danish fairy tale "The Red Shoes" by Hans Christian Andersen.
 The film features the voices of Chloë Grace Moretz, Sam Claflin, Gina Gershon, Patrick Warburton, and Jim Rash.

-Red Shoes and the Seven Dwarfs was released on July 25, 2019 in South Korea and was released on September 18, 2020 in the United States.
+Red Shoes and the Seven Dwarfs was released in South Korea on July 25, 2019, and in the United States on September 18, 2020.
 It received mixed reviews.

 Plot

 A group of heroic princes called the Fearless Seven—Merlin, Arthur, Jack, Hans, and identical triplets Pino, Noki and Kio—save a Fairy Princess from a dragon.
 However, upon seeing her green face, they assume she is a witch and attack her.
 To teach them a lesson, she curses them to transform into green dwarfs whenever people look at them, and the only way to undo the curse is if they receive a kiss from "the most beautiful woman in the world".

 Over a year later, King White marries the witch Regina and she takes over his kingdom.
 His overweight but strong daughter, Princess Snow White ("Snow"), returns to find her father.
 She finds his diary with a warning not to touch the apples she finds hanging on a tree.
 They turn into a pair of red shoes and Snow puts them on regardless.
 They transform her into a slim version of herself.
 Queen Regina suddenly attacks her, unaware that she is Snow, and the tree dies.
 Snow escapes on a broomstick and crashes at the dwarves' house, alerting the seven nearby.
 They prepare to attack, thinking she is the Fairy Princess, but welcome her into their home upon seeing her.
 Snow is shocked when she sees herself in the mirror and introduces herself as "Red Shoes".
 The seven are immediately smitten by her and agree to help her find her father, striving to impress her so she might kiss them, especially Merlin and Arthur.
 They encounter a large wooden bunny who Merlin eventually befriends.
 Regina hires the selfish pathetic Prince Average of a neighboring realm (recommended by her Magic Mirror).
 He sends his soldiers after Snow but she is saved by Merlin.
 Average attacks the dwarves and tries to abduct Snow but fails.
 That night, Snow and Merlin grow emotionally closer and find that Snow cannot remove the shoes.
 Regina gives Average and his bodyguards magic apples that turn them into giant monstrous wooden bears.